airswap/developers/docs/README.md

 ![AirSwap Developers](./assets/logo/AirSwap-Developers-Title.png)

-!> Participating in the GitCoin virtual hackathon?
-Make sure to check out the [Gitbook](https://airswap.gitbook.io/airswap/) too!

 ## What is AirSwap? {docsify-ignore-all}

 [AirSwap](https://airswap.io/) is a peer-to-peer network for trading Ethereum ERC20 tokens.
 Peers connect to the network and use the [Swap](https://swap.tech/whitepaper/) protocol to find and execute trades: